Icecure Medical Ltd (ICCM) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The public float for ICCM is 19.94M and currently, short sellers hold a 1.32% ratio of that float.
-The average trading volume of ICCM on December 29, 2023 was 4.19M shares.
+The public float for ICCM is 19.94M, and at present, short sellers hold a 1.32% of that float.
+The average trading volume of ICCM on January 02, 2024 was 4.19M shares.

 ICCM’s Market Performance